coryfklein/coryfklein.github.io/_posts/2020-02-27-annotated-screenshot-guide.markdown

 ![The new file dialog in Pixelmator, showing the dimensions imported from the clipboard image]({{ site.url }}/assets/annotated-screenshots-guide/new-file-dialog.png)

-⌘+N creates a new image to edit with, and Pixelmator will conveniently size it the exact same dimensions as the image in the clipboard.
+⌘+N creates a new image to edit with and Pixelmator will conveniently size it the exact same dimensions as the image in the clipboard.

 ![The empty canvas in Pixelmator, ready to paste in the image]({{ site.url }}/assets/annotated-screenshots-guide/empty-canvas.png)